NATIONAL HAIKU POETRY DAY

 In the April wind.

 However, English haiku does not always follow the strict syllable count found in Japanese haiku.
 The typical length of haiku found in English language journals is 10-14 syllables versus the 5-7-5 syllables used in the Japanese language.

 HOW TO OBSERVE #NationalHaikuPoetryDay

 Educators, visit the National Day Calendar® Classroom for a project linked to National Haiku Day.

-National Haiku Poetry Day was registered by Sari Grandstaff in 2007 and implemented as a project of The Haiku Foundation in 2012.
+Sari Granstaff registered National Haiku Poetry Day in 2007, and The Haiku Foundation implemented the day as a project in 2012.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!